-- Each school has a School Improvement Plan (SIP) which includes goals that address narrowing achievement gaps for any/all populations not meeting standard. - Since the 2011-12 school year we have added a Thinking Skills/Habits focus district wide.
+- Each school has a School Improvement Plan (SIP) which includes goals that address narrowing achievement gaps for any/all populations not meeting standard. - Since the 2011-12 school year we have maintained a Thinking Skills/Habits focus district wide.

-- Maintain a data portfolio tracking academic achievement in core subject areas as part of the School Improvement Plan. - District adopted and building implemented curricula with a high level of cognitive demand. - Principals' evaluation process requires that principals: create a school culture that promotes the ongoing improvement of learning and teaching for students and staff (criterion 1), provide for school safety, including the physical, emotional, and intellectual safety (criterion 2), lead the development, implementation and evaluation of a data-driven plan for increasing student achievement (criterion 3), assist the instructional staff with alignment of curriculum, instruction and assessment with state and local learning goals (criterion 4), monitor, assist and evaluate effective instructional and assessment practices (criterion 5) and demonstrate a commitment to closing the achievement gap (criterion 8). - Thirty-eight principal evaluations were competed during 2014-15, which was the initial year of using both the comprehensive and focused tools.
+- Maintain a data portfolio tracking academic achievement in core subject areas as part of the School Improvement Plan. - District adopted and building implemented curricula with a high level of cognitive demand. - Principals' evaluation process requires that principals: create a school culture that promotes the ongoing improvement of learning and teaching for students and staff (criterion 1), provide for school safety, including the physical, emotional, and intellectual safety (criterion 2), lead the development, implementation and evaluation of a data-driven plan for increasing student achievement (criterion 3), assist the instructional staff with alignment of curriculum, instruction and assessment with state and local learning goals (criterion 4), monitor, assist and evaluate effective instructional and assessment practices (criterion 5) and demonstrate a commitment to closing the achievement gap (criterion 8). - Thirty-nine principal evaluations were competed during 2015-16, which was the second year of using both the comprehensive and focused tools.
 Similar to the non-administrative certificated staff, the comprehensive tool evaluates all 8 criteria while the focused tool evaluates one criteria.
 Further, after their first 3 years with the district during which time they will be evaluated using the comprehensive tool, principals will also be on a rotation that has them evaluated on the comprehensive tool every fourth year. - Classroom teacher evaluations require instruction centered on high expectations for student achievement (criterion 1), demonstration of effective teaching practices (criterion 2), recognition of individual student learning needs and the development of strategies to address those needs (criterion 3), provision of clear and intentional focus on subject matter content and curriculum (criterion 4), fostering and management of a safe, positive learning environment (criterion 5), and using multiple data elements to modify instruction and improve student learning (criterion 6). - School staffs participate in ongoing professional development opportunities that provide current best practices in instructional strategies and assessment that assist in the narrowing of achievement gaps, focused on high student achievement and facilitate the goal(s) of 100% or nearly 100% graduation rate with students prepared for post-secondary options and high student achievement.

-- In the 2014-15 school year, all schools implemented Board approved School Improvement Plans that monitored and promoted high student achievement and gap closing. - Continued refinement and implementation of the state evaluation for all principals.
+- In the 2015-16 school year, all schools implemented Board approved School Improvement Plans that monitored and promoted high student achievement and gap closing. - Continued refinement and implementation of the state evaluation for all principals.
 All of our principals are evaluated using this system.

 - Continued refinement and implementation of state classroom teacher evaluation system that aligns with the expectations of this Executive Limitation.
-100% of our classroom teachers are being evaluated using the comprehensive and focused evaluation tools. - Initial implementation of an electronic evaluation tracking system, created by District staff, that is responsive to mandated data collection and reporting and specific to the goals and needs of the ISD. - All newly adopted curricula went through a rigorous process to ensure high cognitive demand.
+100% of our classroom teachers are being evaluated using the comprehensive and focused evaluation tools. - All newly adopted curricula went through a rigorous process to ensure high cognitive demand.
 This process is in accordance with RCW 28A.320.230 and IEA negotiated agreement Article 13 Business Instructional Materials Selection section 13.1 13.5.5.

-Principal Evaluations 2014-15 Total of 38 Principals Evaluated
+Principal Evaluations 2015-16 Total of 39 Principals Evaluated

 Criterion Distinguished Proficient Basic Unsatisfactory

-1 9 11 5 0
+1 8 10 2 0

-2 5 18 1 0
+2 9 14 0 0

-3 6 15 7 0
+3 5 17 2 0

-4 3 21 2 0
+4 3 17 1 0

-5 9 15 4 0
+5 9 14 1 0

-8 2 17 5 0
+8 4 13 4 0